kapfenho/redis-cache/README.markdown

 Example of using a [redis.io](http://redis.io) database as a search cache.

+## Installation

+### Download and start Redis

+E.g. on OS X with Homebrew: `$ brew install redis`

+Start it with `$ redis-server /usr/local/etc/redis.conf`

+### Get this app

+    $ git clone git://github.com/kapfenho/redis-cache.git
+    $ cd redis-cache
+    $ bundle install

+### Fill the database

+Generate test data:

+    $ rake sample    # generate sample data

+You can fill the database with single calls or stream the data.
+Streaming will be faster for big data sets.

+    $ rake import    # direct calls

+Or
+    $ rake native    # generate binary stream
+    $ rake stream    # import stream

+### Run the web frontend

+    $ rake server

 ## Use Case and Architecture

 The cache is designed to serve a small number of search field combinations of an multi-field search form.